-The Petition sets forth three terms for construction: (1) the preamble phrase "A method for treating rheumatoid arthritis," (2) "every 13-15 days," and (3) "pharmaceutically acceptable composition."
+The Petition sets forth three terms for construction: (1) the preamble phrase "[a] method of reducing signs and symptoms in a patient with moderately to severely active rheumatoid arthritis," (2) "every 13-15 days," and (3) "dosage unit form."
 Pet.
-14-17.
-In the Preliminary Response, Patent Owner set forth an additional term for construction: "for a time period sufficient to treat the rheumatoid arthritis."
+14-16.
+Patent Owner initially contended that the preamble was in need of no construction, but contended that the administration of D2E7 produces a meaningful improvement in a variety of clinical outcome measures.
 Prelim.
 Resp.
+18-20.

-17-20.
-In the Institution Decision, we determined that, based on the then-existing record, the preamble phrase is not limiting.
+In the Institution Decision, we determined that, based on the thenexisting record, the preamble phrase is not limiting.
 Inst.
 Dec.
-7-8.
-We also provided a preliminary construction of the phrase "for a time period sufficient to treat the rheumatoid arthritis."
-We construed that phrase to mean "for a time period sufficient to reduce the signs, symptoms, and/or progression of RA."
-Id. at 10.
+8-9.
 We further determined that no other claim term required construction to resolve the parties' dispute.
 Inst.
 Dec.
-6-7 (citing Vivid Techs., Inc. v.
+8 (citing Vivid Techs., Inc. v.
 Am.
 Sci. & Eng'g, Inc., 200 F.3d 795, 803 (Fed.
 Cir.
 1999) ("only those terms need be construed that are in controversy, and only to the extent necessary to resolve the controversy")).

-The parties do not dispute our preliminary determination that the preamble phrase "[a] method for treating rheumatoid arthritis" is not limiting.
+Petitioner does not dispute our preliminary determination that the preamble phrase "[a] method of reducing signs and symptoms in a patient with moderately to severely active rheumatoid arthritis" is not limiting.
 We have reassessed that determination in light of the arguments and evidence adduced at trial, and maintain that determination based on the full record.

-Patent Owner disputes our construction of the phrase "for a time period sufficient to treat the rheumatoid arthritis."
-Resp.
-61-63.
-Specifically, Patent Owner argues that "a treating physician who satisfied the definition of a [skilled artisan] would have understood [the] phrase to require meaningful therapeutic efficacy."
-Id. at 61 (citing Ex.
+Patent Owner argues for reconsideration of our determination.
+Patent Owner asserts that "[a]s of June 2001, a treating physician who satisfied the definition of a POSA[] would have understood the claims to require meaningful therapeutic efficacy."
+Resp. at 61 (citing Ex.
 2065 ¶¶ 20, 92-93).
-As support, Patent Owner points to the Examiner's statement that the claims encompass, "[e.g.,] treating patients such that they achieve an ACR20 or a EULAR moderate response."3 Id. at 62 (quoting Ex.
-1002 (Prosecution History of the '135 patent), 1541).
+As support, Patent Owner points to the '987 patent specification's disclosure that "administration of D2E7 produces a meaningful improvement in a variety of clinical outcome measures" such as ACR20, ACR50, and SJC.
+Id. at 62.